mulesoft-assets/template-wday2sap-organization-aggregation/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Workday to SAP Organization Aggregation running.
+Simple steps to get Workday and SAP Organization Aggregation running.

 ## Running on premise <a name="runonopremise"/>